Ochakiv: Recent history

 With the establishment of the Ukrainian statehood as the Ukrainian People's Republic the Ukrainian name of the city became official.
 Ochakiv was part of the Soviet Union's Ukrainian SSR and during World War II it was occupied by Romania between 1941 and 1944.
 This was the first time in the city's history that the ethnological and sociological research of Ochakiv's Romanians survivors were made by Anton Golopenția.

 Until 18 July 2020, Ochakiv was incorporated as a city of oblast significance.
 It also served as the administrative center of Ochakiv Raion even though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four, the city of Ochakiv was merged into Mykolaiv Raion.

 Present

 Today Ochakiv is a resort town and a fishing port.
 The current estimated population is around 16,900 (as of 2001).
 Military personnel are about a third of the local population.

 The town's main sight is the building of the Suvorov Museum, which served as a mosque in the 15th century.
 It was converted into the church of Saint Nicholas in 1804 and was reconstructed in Russian style in 1842.

 Ochakiv is home to a Ukrainian Navy’s Maritime Operations Center, one of several buildings built by U.S. forces in the late 2010s.
 It was attacked in the Russian invasion of Ukraine.

 Not far from the city is located the Historical-Archaeological Preserve "Olvia" and Berezan Island.
 On the Kinburn peninsula are located the National park "White Bank of Svyatoslav" and the "Volzhyn forest" of Black Sea Biosphere Preserve.

+Demographics

+As of the 2001 Ukrainian census, Ochakiv had a population of 17,109 inhabitants.
+The ethnic and linguistic composition was as follows: